imfl/beautiful-jekyll/data-mining/index.md

 ### More Information

-This project is an academic project that I did together with Lee Yik-Yeung, for [*COMP5331: Knowledge Discovery in Databases*](https://www.cse.ust.hk/~raywong/comp5331/), a postgraudate-level course that I took at the CS Dept. at HKUST in Fall 2017.
+This project is an academic project that I did together with Lee Yik-Yeung, for [*COMP5331: Knowledge Discovery in Databases*](https://www.cse.ust.hk/~raywong/comp5331/), a postgraudate-level course that I took at the CS dept. at HKUST in Fall 2017.

 This project was supervised by [Prof. Raymond Wong](https://www.cse.ust.hk/~raywong/), one of the best teachers that I has ever met in my life.
 I would like to take this opportunity to again express my gratitude.